-After completing an agricultural degree at Lincoln University NZ, economics at Cambridge University (UK), he worked with the New Zealand Merino Company, before returning home to farm in 2008.
+Hamish has completed a degree in agricultural at Lincoln University New Zealand, and a degree in economics at Cambridge University (UK).
+He then worked with the New Zealand Merino Company, before returning home to farm at Bluff Station in 2008.

-Hamish has been managing the farming operation including sheep, cattle and a recent diversification into beekeeping and honey production.
-He is also on the governance board for the Post Quake farming group helping with recovery from the November 16 Kaikoura Earthquake and a production science group for the New Zealand Merino Company.
+Hamish manages a farming operation that includes sheep, cattle and a recent diversification into beekeeping and honey production.
+He is also on the governance board for the Post Quake Farming Group helping with recovery from the 2016 Kaikoura Earthquake, along with a production science group for the New Zealand Merino Company.

-Hamish has a real focus on people and relationships and is planning to investigate how the differences in environment, education and culture have shaped the values of our consumers and employees.
-Recognizing and understanding how these values have been formed and vary between culture and generations is key the success of our marketing efforts being a small export-led country.
-He aims to search out those organisations in our key export markets for wool, meat and honey which are engaging consumers and understand what is making them successful.
+With a focus on people and relationships, he has investigated how the differences in environment, education and culture have shaped the values of our consumers and employees.
+Recognising and understanding how these values have been formed and how they vary between culture and generations, is key to the success of this country’s marketing efforts.
+Hamish looked at the organisations in our key export markets for wool, meat, and honey, that engaged consumers – he aimed to understand what makes them successful.

 Automation and technology have removed much of the mundane and labour-intensive work from farming.
 Outdated structures and traditional ways of doing things are not providing the fulfilling work experience required to attract, train, and retain the people needed to power our industry.

 “We are faced with the challenge of adapting our practice to meet the needs of those we employ or risk becoming irrelevant as employers and as an industry.”

 Given these challenges, Hamish’s study investigated what makes a motivating and engaging work environment.

 Bluff Station Ltd.